ibm-cloud-docs/bare-metal/classic-guest-os-lifecycle.md

 ### Red Hat Enterprise Linux (RHEL)
 {: #rhel-classic}

 The following table describes the end of support date for RHEL operating systems.
 This guest OS is a paid operating system.
 For more information, see [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux){: external}.
+For more information about support for Red Hat, see [FAQs about Red Hat and IBM Cloud® infrastructure](/docs/cloud-infrastructure?topic=cloud-infrastructure-faqs-for-red-hat-ibm-cloud)

 | Operating system | End of support |
 |-----------------|----------------|